Skip to content

 }

-This will create a 1 node PostgreSQL cluster with default VMware values defined in the deployer configuration.
+This will create a 1 node postgres cluster with default VMWare values defined in the deployer configuration.

 {